bestofjs/bestofjs/README.md

 Webpack is used to built the application in development and production mode.

-Related repositories:
+### Repos

+bestof.js.org application is made of 5 repositories:

+* [bestofjs-webui](https://github.com/michaelrambeau/bestofjs-webui) (this repo!): the single-page application for end users
-* [bestofjs-keystonejs](https://github.com/michaelrambeau/bestofjs-keystonejs): the web application used by admin users to manage data (used to add projects and tags for example).
+* [bestofjs-admin](https://github.com/michaelrambeau/bestofjs-admin): the web application used by admin users to manage content (used to add projects, tags and hall of fame members for example).
 Built with [KeystoneJS](http://keystonejs.com/), a node.js CMS.
 * [bestofjs-batches](https://github.com/michaelrambeau/bestofjs-batches): Scheduled tasks that generate every day data used by the web application.
-* [bestofjs-microservices](https://github.com/michaelrambeau/microservices): microservice used to retrieve project information from Github, when a project is opened in the webui application
+* [bestofjs-webtasks](https://github.com/michaelrambeau/bestofjs-webtasks): microservices used to serve dynamic data: to read and write user-generated content (links and reviews), to get README.md from Github when a project is opened.
 * [bestofjs](https://github.com/michaelrambeau/bestofjs): repository used to deploy content to Github pages, linked to js.org domain.
-Generated from bestofjs-webui repository.
+Generated from bestofjs-webui repository, does not contain any source code.

 ## URLs and environments